Konica Macro-Hexanon AR

 The operation of the lens with the matching Macro Lens Adapter AR is really well-done, and the solution of the exposure compensation problem is just as ingenious as it is simple – other manufacturers could have learned a lot from Konica in this respect.

 A short introduction to the exposure compensation problem: the lens speed given for any lens is always the effective value if the lens is focused to ∞.
 If the lens is focused to shorter distances, the lens is moved away from the film plane (you can see this, the lenses become longer), resulting in a decrease of effective speed.
-With most lenses, this effect is so small it can be ignored, being smaller than a half aperture stop.
-But macro lenses allow for a big extension to achieve small focusing distances and the desired magnification ratios.
-With this long extensions, the drop in effective speed cannot be ignored any longer, because it can be more than a full stop and would result in visibly underexposed images.
-With the Macro-Hexanon AR 55 mm / F3.5 the effective speed at the minimum focusing distance (without the extension ring) is F5.2 – a loss of about 11/3 aperture stops compared to the F3.5 speed at ∞.
+With most lenses, this effect is so small it can generally be ignored.
+But macro lenses allow for a long extension to achieve small focusing distances and the desired magnification ratios.
+With such long extensions, the drop in effective speed cannot be ignored any longer, because it can be more than a full stop and would result in visibly underexposed images.
+With the Macro-Hexanon AR 55 mm / F3.5, the effective speed at the minimum focusing distance (without Macro Lens Adapter AR) is F5.2 – a loss of about 11/3 aperture stops compared to the F3.5 speed at ∞.

 The Macro-Hexanon AR 55 mm / F3.5 has a very user-friendly and simple system to compensate for this loss of effective speed.
-When the respective lever ist set to M for manual exposure, the actual size of the aperture opening is adjusted automatically when shifting focus.
-For example, if the lens is set to aperture 11, the lens has at every focusing distance an opening resulting in an effective speed of 11.
+When the respective lever ist set to manual exposure, the actual size of the aperture opening is adjusted automatically when shifting focus.
+For example, if the lens is set to aperture 11, the lens has an opening resulting in an effective speed of F11 at every focusing distance.
 When set to close focus distances, the actual opening of the aperture blades is larger than when set to longer focus distances.
 Thus, the loss of speed is compensated for automatically.
-Obviously, this does not work when the aperture is fully open already, as the aperture cannot be opened any further – in this case you can see the effective speed on a scale on the lens barrel (the green figures beside the focusing distance index mark on the image).
-With all other aperture values, the lens always has the effective speed set on the aperture ring, no matter what distance it is focused on.
+Obviously, this does not work when the aperture is fully open already, as the aperture cannot be opened any further – in this case you can see the effective speed on a scale on the lens barrel (the green figures in the image).
+With all other aperture values, the lens always has the effective speed set on the aperture ring, no matter what distance focus is set to.

 Variations